Have you been getting missed calls and letters from a company called Asset Acceptance LLC? An overdue bill is likely the culprit.

 While it may sound like a win-win situation, pay-for-delete agreements can be difficult to strike with a debt collector.

 That is because they would essentially be falsifying credit records by deleting the entry.
-However, Asset Acceptance LLC may go for it if they are desperate enough for your money.
+However, they may go for it if they are desperate enough for your money.

-Start by offering Asset Acceptance LLC somewhere between 30% to 50% of the total amount.
+Start by offering them somewhere between 30% to 50% of the total amount.

 Negotiate with them until you reach an amount that they feel is enough to delete the account from your credit report.